nexusunited/nexuscli/README.md

 Custom commands
 ----------------
-If you want to add your own commands, you can create a "commands"-directory in your root path.
+If you want to add your own commands, you can configure a directory where to search for custom commands.
-There you can place your own commands.
 A command filename must have the suffix "Command.php" and your command class must have the same name like your filename.
 Also you can create subdirectories for your commands to group them.
-The namespace always have to be the same.
+The namespace always have to be "Nexus\CustomCommand\Command".

 Example custom command 'LsCommand.php':
 ```php